-Basically it will help you put you in front of the 70% of vendors and investors searching for an agent/agency online to list their home with.
+Basically, it will help you put you in front of 70% of vendors and investors searching for an agent/agency online to list their home with.
 Or to put it simply, so you can attract more leads.

 Let’s have a look at some of the simple ways you can increase your website’s SEO to improve your website ranking and bring you more leads!

 Keywords are the foundation of your website.
-They need to be incorporated into your website title, heading, description and pages throughout your website.
-Your website provider will have taken care of the basics when they created your website, but it doesn’t hurt for you to check in with them to make sure your website is optimised as best it can be.
+They need to be incorporated into your website title, heading, description, and pages throughout your website.
+Your website provider will have taken care of the basics when they created your website, but it doesn’t hurt for you to check in with them to make sure your website is optimized as best it can be.

 Having content regularly updated on your website will keep your site fresh in the eyes of search engines, and will increase your SEO.

 Having a blog is no longer a “nice to have” – it is a must-have for every real estate website.